ICTU/quality-time/docs/USAGE.md

 ### GitLab

 Some metric sources are documents in JSON, XML, CSV or HTML format.
 Examples include JUnit XML reports, Jacoco XML reports and Axe CSV reports.
-If such a document is stored in GitLab, Quality-time needs to use the GitLab API to retrieve the report.
-This means you need to provide the correct GitLab API URL to Quality-time.
+If such a document is stored in GitLab, *Quality-time* needs to use the GitLab API to retrieve the report.
+This means you need to provide the correct GitLab API URL to *Quality-time*.

 There are two scenario's: the source is a build artifact of a GitLab CI pipeline or the source is stored in a GitLab repository.